-By Matt Guldin, Manager, Digital Health Portfolio at Panda Health
+By Matt Guldin, Senior Manager, Market Intelligence at Panda Health

 Remote patient monitoring (RPM) is accelerating at hospitals across the country, and while the pandemic served as the initial driver of RPM growth, growing recognition of RPM’s clinical value—as well as the rising incidence of chronic disease—will keep demand strong in the months and years to come.

 The increased rate of RPM adoption, however, is also revealing how difficult it is for hospitals to deploy and manage a successful program.
 Many are struggling to identify the best RPM partner for their unique needs, and many others are finding that their original RPM approach is not as effective as they need it to be.

 Our new marketplace category: Health at Home, which includes an entire subcategory on RPM, will help hospitals tackle these challenges.
 This new marketplace feature includes only our top RPM solution recommendations, based on our thorough evaluation of dozens of vendors based on features and functionality, integration capabilities, technical requirements, compliance standards, cybersecurity safeguards, and more.

 This blog, based on insights gained from our research into RPM solutions, provides an overview of the RPM landscape as well as the key RPM solution evaluation criteria every hospital should consider.

 RPM overview: Solutions are evolving as technology matures

 While the earliest RPM solutions tended to focus on a particular patient population, such as those with diabetes, many RPM platforms today are more holistic and versatile.
 These platforms address a multitude of patient needs, such as traditional chronic disease management as well as behavioral health support.
 Another emerging RPM trend is the combination of multiple health-at-home solutions within one platform.
 For example, some RPM providers offer telehealth and hospital-at-home technologies and services, in addition to RPM.